jiito/quote-book/README.md

 <p align="center"> A simple social web-app for sharing funny sayings.
     <br>
- I built this undeployed app following many tutorials.
+ I built this undeployed app to practice Full-Stack WebDev.
 I used a lot a lot of the following LinkedIn Leanring Tutorials for my learning.
 </p>

 ### Tutorials